-\ salary, fees and allowances include an allowance paid as a result of the individual opting out of part or all of the benefits provided by the TfL Savings for Retirement Plan or TfL Pension Fund.
+salary, fees and allowances include an allowance paid as a result of the individual opting out of part or all of the benefits provided by the TfL Savings for Retirement Plan or TfL Pension Fund.
 The allowance is paid at the rate of the employer contribution foregone, discounted by the employer rate of National Insurance to ensure no additional employer cost is incurred.
-It also includes an allowance available to those employees who are employed on fixed term contracts and who choose to join a defined contribution scheme rather than the TfL Pension Fund a number of senior employees opted out of the TfL Pension Fund during 2015/16.
-They are instead accruing equivalent benefits under an unfunded defined benefit pension scheme s salary sacrificed for Cycle to Work scheme of £3,077 (2020/21 £nil)
+It also includes an allowance available to those employees who are employed on fixed term contracts and who choose to join a defined contribution scheme rather than the TfL Pension Fund

-\\ the payment of all 2019/20 performance-related pay awards was deferred until 2021/22 and no awards will be made in respect of the 2020/21 financial year t changed role in 2021/22 u entered service 2l February 2022 v salary sacrificed for pension of £8,437 (2020/2I £8,439)
+\\ the payment of all 2019/20 performance-related pay awards was deferred until 2021/22 and no awards will be made in respect of the 2020/21 financial year k performance-related pay disclosed includes retention payment l changed role in 2020/21 m changed role in 2021/22 n salary sacrificed for pension of £8,437 (2020/2I £8,439).
+Performance-related pay disclosed includes retention payment.